Piercings down there aren’t for everyone – but worth exploring!

-For those genital jewellery fanatics out there though, penis and vagina piercings aren’t simply about making your downstairs look more attractive, they can also have a great impact on your sex life.
-Here is everything you need to know about genital piercings and sex.
+For those genital jewellery fanatics out there though, penis and vagina piercings aren’t simply about making your downstairs look more attractive.
+They can produce some stimulating results.
+Here is what you need to know about genital piercings and sex.

 As with all piercings, a penis piercing or a vagina piercing can simply be a form of self-expression.
 Whether we’re talking a simple bar through the penile head or something much more extravagant such as a clitoral chain, jewellery can be a great way to flash your style once the clothes come off.

 Aside from the aesthetics, genital piercings can also go a long way to improving your sex life.
-They can add new dimensions to stimulation, and they can also add completely new sensations you never dreamed possible.
+They can add new dimensions to stimulation, and they can also add new sensations you wouldn’t otherwise experience.

-Whether you are looking to get a penis or vaginal piercing, or you currently have one and want to learn more about your piercing and sex, you’re probably already aware that some genital piercings may have a positive impact on your sex life.
+Whether you are looking to get a penis or vaginal piercing, or you currently have one and want to learn more about your piercing and sex, some genital piercings may have a positive impact on your sex life.

 First and foremost, if you are thinking about getting a genital piercing for self-expression and building confidence in your body, the benefits of doing so are self-explanatory, as feeling more confident in the bedroom bears obvious fruit.

-As with all piercings, there can be some risks with piercing of the genitals.
-The obvious risk is the risk of infection during the procedure.
+As with all piercings, there can be some risks with the piercing of the genitals, and the obvious risk is infection.
 To that end, if you are considering a new genital piercing, ensure you visit a reputable piercing studio.

 Another factor you may want to consider is that your piercing, although not a lifetime commitment like a tattoo, will be with you for the foreseeable future.